-Here's How Long the iOS 13.3.1 Update Takes
+Here's How Long the iOS 13.4 Update Takes

 You’ll also want to poke around for bugs and performance issues.
 If you notice something take a look at our list of fixes for common iOS 13 problems.

-The iOS 13.3.1 update includes 21 new security patches that will help protect your device from harm.
+The iOS 13.3.1 update included 21 new security patches that will help protect your device from harm.
 The company's outlined those patches in detail if you want to dig in.

 The iOS 13.3 update also added support for NFC, USB, and Lightning FIDO2-compliant security keys in the Safari browser.